apaliavy/golangcodestyle/README.md

 https://godoc.org/golang.org/x/tools/cmd/goimports

-Command goimports updates your Go import lines, adding missing ones and removing unreferenced ones.
+Command `goimports` updates your Go import lines, adding missing ones and removing unreferenced ones.
 In addition to fixing imports, goimports also formats your code in the same style as gofmt so it can be used as a replacement for your editor's gofmt-on-save hook.

-Run gofmt on your code to automatically fix the majority of mechanical style issues.
+Goimports will organize imports in groups, with blank lines between them.
+The standard library packages are always in the first group.
+Detailed order/formatting:

+* Standard library
+* Project internal packages
+* Company internal packages
+* External packages

+For an example please see "Imports" section of this document.

 ## Comment Sentences
 Comments documenting declarations should be full sentences, even if that seems a little redundant.
 Comments should begin with the name of the thing being described and end in a period: